mrismanaziz/Reforestation/README.md

-## Egyptians claimed to invent the guitar, but they were such lyres.﻿
+## I used to hate facial hair, but then it grew on me.